 Our Board of Directors has determined that each of Messrs.
 Chi, Ray, Shaw and Wardinski and Mses.
 McAvey and Wayton is an "independent" director under our independence standards and under the NYSE listing standards.
-These six director nominees will comprise a majority of our eight-member Board of Directors following the election of directors at the 2019 annual meeting.
-Mr. Altobello, a current board member who is not up for re-election at the 2019 annual meeting, was also determined by our board of directors to be an "independent" director under our independence standards and under the NYSE listing standards.
+These six director nominees will comprise a majority of our eight-member Board of Directors following the election of directors at the 2020 annual meeting.